CogComNeuroSci/modeling-master/installation/readme.md

 After installation, a new virtual environment should now have been created.
 On windows, this newly created environment is called modelling; on mac, this environment is called tf2.

 You can check the list of available environments by typing conda env list at the prompt.
+If installation went well, you should see modelling in that list (on windows) or tf2 (on mac).

 You can activate the environment you want by typing conda activate [name of env] at the prompt.
+For example, to activate environment tf2, type conda activate tf2.
+You can then start Spyder, and you're ready to go.
 Learn how to navigate Anaconda with its [cheat sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)